Wikid82/cpmp/docs/beta_release_draft_pr.md

 - de1160a fix: revert to PROJECT_TOKEN
 - 7aee12b fix: use GITHUB_TOKEN in release workflow
 - 0449681 docs: add beta-release draft PR summary
+- fc08514 docs: update beta-release draft PR summary with new commit

 ## Follow-ups (Not in This PR)
 - Frontend test coverage enhancement for `ProxyHostForm` (in progress separately).